The Health Insurance System in Switzerland

 Understand which medical costs are covered by insurers and patients, and how to pay for medical care in Switzerland...

 It is compulsory to have health insurance in Switzerland.
 Individuals may choose their insurance provider; prices vary between companies and also between different cantons.
+Compulsory health insurance provides cover for illness, maternity and accident. s and offers the same range of services and benefits to all insured people.

 The Federal Office of Public Health (FOPH) provides a list of insurance providers that are registered to provide basic health insurance, as is legally required by the state.
 There are around 90 companies that fall under this category.
+Insurers must ensure equal treatment for everyone.

 It is necessary to register for health insurance within three months of arriving in Switzerland.
 If medical care is needed during this initial three month period, any costs which are covered under basic health insurance will be reimbursed once the individual has taken out a medical insurance policy.